lkesteloot/unsong/unsong-1.md

 “This was the biggest mistake of my life and I hope I die,” said Weird Hair Girl.

-#### II.
+#### II

 I remember my first morning there, the morning it all came together.
 The girls finally dragged me out of bed and insisted on making me breakfast.
 Weird Hair Girl was named Erica.
 Girl Whom I Will Someday Marry was named Ana.
 Together they led me downstairs into an expansive dining room.

 “Welcome to Ithaca!”
-Ana told me as I said down and plunked my head on the table, still a little hung over.
+Ana told me as I sat down and plunked my head on the table, still a little hung over.

 “You need food,” Erica stated, and disappeared into the kitchen to fetch me some.
 Ana went with her.
 They were whispering to one another.
 Giggles may have been involved.